Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Abstract

 \section{Abstract}

-We consider Connected Unlabeled Multi-Agent Pathfinding (\prbname), a variant of \mapf where the agents must maintain connectivity at all times.
-This problem is fundamental to swarm robotics applications like self-reconfiguration and marching, where standard \mapf is insufficient as it does not guarantee the required connectivity between agents.
-While unlabeled \mapf is tractable in optimization, CUMAPF is NP-hard even on highly restricted graph classes.
-To tackle this challenge, we propose \algname, a complete and polynomial-time algorithm with a simple design.
+We consider \emph{Connected Unlabeled Multi-Agent Pathfinding} (\prbname), a variant of \mapf where interchangeable agents must be connected at all times.
+This problem is fundamental to swarm robotics applications such as self-reconfiguration and marching, where standard \mapf is insufficient as it does not guarantee the connectivity constraint.
+Despite its simple structure, \prbname remains understudied and lacks practical algorithms.
+We first develop an \textsc{Integer Linear Programming} (ILP) reduction to solve \prbname.
+Although this formulation provides a makespan-optimal plan, it is severely limited in terms of scalability and real-time responsiveness due to the large number of variables.
+We therefore propose a suboptimal but complete algorithm named \emph{\algname}.
 It is based on a rule-based one-step function that computes a subsequent configuration that preserves connectivity and advances towards the target configuration. \algname is lightweight, and runs in $O(n^2)$ time per step in 2D grid, where $n$ is the number of agents.
-Our experiments further demonstrate its practical performance: \algname finds competitive solution qualities against trivial solutions for hundreds of agents, in randomly generated instances.
-Furthermore, we develop an eventually optimal solver that integrates \algname into an existing search-based \mapf algorithm, providing a valuable tool for small-scale instances.
+Empirically, \algname can quickly solve randomly generated instances containing hundreds of agents, which ILP cannot handle.
+Furthermore, \algname's solution substantially improves upon a naive approach to CUMAPF.